rodrigo61120/CalendarRMI/README.md

 java clientDriver ‘name of user’

 ** replace ‘name of user’ with a name you want to give to the user.
+** you can run as many clients as you want.